Dear Home Ec 101,

-Bacteria and fungi are usually the source of musty odors and their favorite conditions are damp and still.
+Bacteria and fungi are usually the source of musty odors, and their favorite conditions are damp and still.
 Unless your closet is well ventilated, it may not be a great place to store your bedding.
-Cotton is hygroscopic, this is a fancy word that means it can absorb water from the air.
-So even though your sheets are perfectly dry when they are placed on the shelf, they absorb the humidity in the air providing a great environment for bacteria and mildew.
+Cotton is hygroscopic; this is a fancy word that means it can absorb water from the air.
+So even though your sheets are perfectly dry when they are placed on the shelf, they absorb the humidity in the air providing an excellent environment for bacteria and mildew.
 The organisms’ waste is the source of the musty smell.
 Now there’s an appetizing thought for you.

 Another way to tackle the musty odor may be to ask yourself: